-If you want to perform an unattended custom JumpStart installation (option 2), see Solaris 10 11/06 Installation Guide: Custom JumpStart and Advanced Installations.
+If you want to perform an unattended custom JumpStart installation (option 2), see Solaris 10 8/07 Installation Guide: Custom JumpStart and Advanced Installations.

-For detailed information about the Solaris installation GUI and text installer, see "System Requirements and Recommendations" in Solaris 10 11/06 Installation Guide: Planning for Installation and Upgrade.
+For detailed information about the Solaris installation GUI and text installer, see "System Requirements and Recommendations" in Solaris 10 8/07 Installation Guide: Planning for Installation and Upgrade.

 The system configures the devices and interfaces, and searches for configuration files.
-The kdmconfig utility detects the drivers that are necessary to configure the keyboard, display, and mouse on your system.
 The installation program begins.
 Go to Step 7 to continue the installation.